aws-samples/aws-dms-deployment-using-aws-cdk/README.md

+# Metadata driven AWS DMS deployment

 This package contains the automation approach for deploying multiple DMS tasks for several database instances and databases in a very few simple steps using AWS CDK APIs & AWS Boto3 APIs.
 As an example, Microsoft SQL SERVER DB was taken as source for the source data and AWS S3 as a target.

 **What does this DMS-CDK approach provides?**

 1. Reduce the manual effort in creating migration task(s), Source end-point, target end-point and replication instances for database(s) that needs migration to S3 or other targets.

 2. Ability to scale incremental database migrations by adding database details to parameter file with no code changes.

 3. Simplify the multi-stage process of creating DMS tasks as a single step.

 4. Create secrets in AWS secret manager for storing the credentials securely.

 5. Start the DMS task using a python-based script instead to run each task manually from console.

 **Assumptions:**
 Since this is a demo purpose, there is no source database is configured and have added dummy host details to the DMS tasks.
 It is assumed that you will have a source database configured and enable the replications for the required tables on the source database.
 Please refer the link for Using a Microsoft SQL Server database as a source for AWS DMS.